kevinmarsh/django-hijack/docs/index.md

 ```

 A form is used to perform a POST including a [CSRF][CSRF]-token for security reasons.
-The field `user_pk` is mandatory and the value most be set to the  target users primary
+The field `hijack_user` is mandatory and the value most be set to the target user's primary
 key.
 The optional field `next` determines where a users is forwared  after a success
 full hijack.
 If not provided, users are forwared to the
 [LOGIN_REDIRECT_URL][LOGIN_REDIRECT_URL].